smarie/python-parsyfiles/README.md

 * Finally all **generic** parsers.
 This includes combinations of {parser + converter chain} that end with a generic converter (for example the "dict to object" converter seen in the example above)

-In order to know in advance which file extensions and formats the framework will be able to parse, you may wish to use the following command:
+In order to know in advance which file extensions and formats the framework will be able to parse, you may wish to use the following command to ask the framework:

 ```python
 from parsyfiles import RootParser